TimboKZ/react-context-menu-wrapper/README.md

 # The gist

-Here's a short example of a simple context menu.
+Here's an example of a simple context menu.
 It doesn't showcase many features, but it should give you a basic idea of how this component works.

 ![Gif of the context menu library in action.](./demo/public/context-menu-boxes.gif)